torvalds/linux/Documentation/devicetree/usage-model.rst

 of some kind, and second, it can be assumed that any node at the root of the tree is either directly attached to the processor bus, or is a miscellaneous system device that cannot be described any other way.
-For each of these nodes, Linux allocates and registers a platform_device, which in turn may get bound to a platform_driver.
+For each of these nodes, GNU/Linux allocates and registers a platform_device, which in turn may get bound to a platform_driver.

 Why is using a platform_device for these nodes a safe assumption?
-Well, for the way that Linux models devices, just about all bus_types assume that its devices are children of a bus controller.
+Well, for the way that GNU/Linux models devices, just about all bus_types assume that its devices are children of a bus controller.
 For example, each i2c_client is a child of an i2c_master.
 Each spi_device is a child of an SPI bus.
 Similarly for USB, PCI, MDIO, etc.  The